-- · All food service staff will wear face masks - · Hand sanitizer will be provided for all school kitchens. - Unit managers will spray kitchens using a Protexus sprayer on all high-touch areas with a food-grade sanitizer at the end of each shift. - · Gloves will be worn when collecting/scanning meal cards.

-All menus will be modified to allow both food service staff and students to practice better physical distancing.
+- · Hand sanitizer will be provided for all school kitchens. - Unit managers will spray kitchens using a Protexus sprayer on all high-touch areas with a food-grade sanitizer at the end of each shift. - $\boldsymbol{\cdot}$ Gloves will be worn when collecting/scanning meal cards. - All menus will be modified to allow both food service staff and students to practice better physical distancing.